awans/awans-org/content/post/2021-03-10-the-perspective.md

 # The Self

 Some people believe that the self does not exist, or that the idea is incoherent.
 They're wrong.
-The fact that the boundary between self and non-self isn't always clear, or that the line is arbirarily drawn no more means the self does not exist than it means that "red" does not exist becuase we can identify "maroon" or "vermillion" or "reddish blue".
+The fact that the boundary between self and non-self isn't always clear, or that the line is arbitrarily drawn no more means the self does not exist than it means that "red" does not exist because we can identify "maroon" or "vermillion" or "reddish blue".

 As with our identities, the mistake is in being overly rigid, or overly simplistic.
 Our minds are influenced by our environment, our bodies, our history, our gut flora, and a million other things.
 Anyone who's experienced "hanger", a serious crush, or therapy intuitively understands some of the complexity here.